Tapjoy/teamout/README.md

 The app will periodically turn on the webcam, take a quick snapshot, and share it with the rest of the users in the room.
-This allows users to quickly see if someones around before they attempt to start a video conversation.
+This allows users to quickly see if someone is around before they attempt to start a video conversation.

 The webcam used for snapshots can be configured as well as the frequency with which snapshots are taken.